shoelfikar/e-sign-pdf/README.md

 # E-Sign PDF - Web Application

-Aplikasi web modern untuk menambahkan tanda tangan digital pada file PDF dengan berbagai metode signing yang fleksibel.
-Semua proses dilakukan 100% di browser untuk menjaga privasi dan keamanan dokumen Anda.
+A modern web application for adding digital signatures to PDF files with various flexible signing methods.
+All processing is done 100% in the browser to protect your document privacy and security.

 ## Screenshots